Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Emerald Lake Lodge is a winner.
 The location is spectacular, there’s lots to do and it’s perfect for not just couples but families and friends – even dogs in the right cabin.
 Pricing in the winter especially is very reasonable.
 (In December 2022 I got 3 nights for $550 with all taxes in but had booked in July.)
 In summer it fills quickly.

-Book a night at Emerald Lake Lodge here.
+Check availability and book a night at Emerald Lake Lodge here.
 It is open year round.

 The beautiful entrance to Emerald Lake Lodge - and of the quintessential places to stay in the Canadian Rockies